KyleNeece/KyleNeece.github.io/content/DND/0_The Multiverse/NPC/Heroes/NPC Peacekeepers/Ludwig Van Scythe.md

 ###### Recruitment
 Ludwig enlisted into the peacekeeper force, [[Jackson Felwinter]] automatically gave him an S-Rank grade due to reading about the legends that turned out to be reality.
 ##### Abilities
-Ludwig Van Scythe is a level 16th Order of the Mutant Bloodhunter
+Ludwig Van Scythe is a Order of the Mutant Bloodhunter

 ```statblock
 layout: Basic 5e Layout Copy